Manufacturing Analytics is Not the Same as MES or ERP

-This is a very different process with a Manufacturing Analytics system.
-Using SensrTrx, you have detailed records down to the second tell you what the machine was doing.
+This is a very different process with a manufacturing analytics system.
+Using SensrTrx, you have detailed records down to the second that tells you what the machine was doing.
 You can see setup times, changeovers, tool breaks, shortstops, lunches and everything else that happened on the machine.

 Remember, ERP is plumbing, any company of sufficient size needs it.
-But no one ever gets the expected efficiency gains out of it.
-And, if they do get them they are in the back office, accounting, purchasing, planning, etc. not on the factory floor.
+But no one ever gets the expected efficiency gains out of an ERP.
+And, if they do get them, they are in the back office, accounting, purchasing, planning, etc. not on the factory floor.